 Corporate Philanthropy refers to the investments and activities a company voluntarily undertakes to responsibly manage and account for its impact on society.
 It includes investments of money, donations of products, in-kind services and technical assistance, employee volunteerism, and other business transactions to advance a social cause, issue, or the work of a nonprofit organization.
 Corporate foundations and corporate giving programs traditionally play a major role in these areas.

 Below is everything on our site for corporate giving programs and foundations.
 You can use the filtering options on the right to narrow these results.

-A parent company can always provide the company foundation with office space as long as it does so free of charge.
-While it is even possible for the parent company and the foundation to share the cost of office space, great care needs to be taken to structure the arrangement in a manner that does not violate the prohibition against self-dealing.
+Office equipment and supplies may always be shared if the parent company provides the foundation with the equipment or supplies free of charge.
+It is also possible for the parent company and the foundation to share the cost of equipment and supplies, but great care needs to be taken to structure the arrangement in a manner that does not violate the prohibition against self-dealing.